The Hitchin Fibration for Symmetric Pairs: Galois Description of J for theta -Quasisplit Symmetric Pairs

-For the results of this section, we restrict to the case of quasisplit symmetric pairs.
+For the results of this section, we restrict to the case of $\theta$-quasisplit symmetric pairs.
+Moreover, for the results of this section, we assume that the characteristic of the $k$ does not divide the order of the Weyl group $W$.
 We will denote $\fc = \fp\git H\simeq \fa\git W_\fa$.
-In particular, by Proposition \ref{proposition: equivalent characterizations of quasi-split}, we assume that the regular centralizer group scheme $I^\reg = I^\reg_H\to \fp^\reg$ is abelian, and hence descends to a smooth, commutative group scheme $J\to \fc$.
-Our goal in this section is a Galois description of the regular centralizer group scheme $J$ for quasisplit symmetric pairs.
+In particular, by Proposition \ref{proposition: equivalent characterizations of quasi-split}, we assume that the regular centralizer group scheme $I^\reg = I^\reg_H\to \fp^\reg$ is abelian.
+In this case, we have the following descent statement.

+\begin{prop} If $(G,\theta,H)$ is a $\theta$-quasisplit symmetric pair, then the regular centralizer group scheme $I_H^\reg$ descends to a smooth group scheme $J$ over $\fc$ such that there is a canonical isomorphism $\chi^*J|_{\fp^\reg}\simeq I_H^\reg$.
+Moreover, there is a canonical extension of this isomorphism to a map